 Sony.
 JP Morgan.
 Equifax.

-From entertainment conglomerates to financial giants, seemingly no company is immune from data breaches.
+From entertainment conglomerates to financial giants, no company is immune from data breaches.
 Not even the company that knows everywhere we’ve lived and every time we’ve borrowed money.
-A company so secure that we have trouble accessing our accounts if we can’t remember which phone number wasn’t ours 10 years ago.
+A company so secure that we can’t quickly access accounts if we can’t remember which phone number wasn’t ours 10 years ago.

 That’s why businesses today need attorneys who are at ease in this new world.
 Lawyers who can draft policies that comply with the law and who can help if there’s a data breach and personally identifiable information is at risk.